parth-patel-08/MySQL/README.md

     CROSS JOIN addresses;
     ```

+- **SELF JOIN:** Table is joined with itself.
+It is useful when you want to compare rows within the same table.
+    - We can achieve Self Join using Left Join the table with it self.

+    ```sql
+    SELECT e1.name AS employee_name, e2.name AS manager_name
+    FROM employees e1
+    LEFT JOIN employees e2 ON e1.manager_id = e2.employee_id;
+    ```

 - **FULL JOIN:** MySQL Does not support Full Join but we can achieve it using Union.
 (FULL JOIN = LEFT JOIN UNION RIGHT JOIN)
     ```sql
     SELECT u.first_name, a.street, a.house_number, c.name AS city_name